Muhammed-Alaa-Kanzari/Muhammed-Alaa-Kanzari/README.md

 **Talking about Personal Stuffs:**
 - 🔭 I Love Mathematics.
 <!-- - 🔭 I’m currently contribu -->
-- 🌱 I’m currently focsing more on Web Development .
+- 🌱 I’m currently focsing more on Web Development (MERN,Django,FastAPI).
 <!-- - 🤔 My interests are with Comptetive Programming and all Python related subjects. -->
 - 👯 I’m looking to collaborate on Some Big Projects .
 - 💬 Ask me about anything, I am happy to help;